laminas/laminas-config-aggregator/docs/book/intro.md

 ]);
 ```

-You can also supply [post processors](config-post-processors.md) for
-configuration.
-These are PHP callables that accept the merged configuration as
+You can also supply [processors](config-processors.md) for configuration.
+These are PHP callables that accept either the
-an argument, do something with it, and return configuration on completion.
-This
+list of providers (pre-processors) or the merged configuration (post-processors) as an argument, do something with it,
-could be used, for example, to allow templating parameters that are used in
+and return it on completion.
+This could be used, for example, to attach development only providers, or to allow
-multiple locations and resolving them to a single value later.
+templating parameters that are used in multiple locations and resolving them to a single value later.